ASILVAPT/Franc1sco-Franug-Leaked-Plugins/README.md

 - He tried to make his own steam invite bot at first, ended up stealing this code later on from [Better Steam Invite](https://forums.alliedmods.net/showthread.php?t=301755), also Arkarr is a really nice guy, helped me out a lot for free.

 ```
-Submit a issue on Github or email me to added another rplacement.
+Submit a issue on Github or email me to added another replacement.
 ```

 # Franc1sco unethical business